michekim/hello-world/README.md

 Just another repository

 Hi there!
-New to coding and excited what's out there!
+New to coding and excited to learn what's out there!